Rough for Radio I: Synopsis

 An unnamed woman visits a gloomy man, who we learn is called Macgillycuddy.
 She is under the impression that she is there on his invitation; he says not but nevertheless allows her entry.
 He is civil, formal, his conversation phatic.
 He effects a faux-subservience with his continual use of "Madam", but takes no steps to make her stay comfortable, refusing to provide even "a little heat" or "a little light" but he doesn't go so far as to forbid her squatting on the thick cushion she sees.

-"[W]e experience a practiced talker at work in the female well-wisher, with her reliable memory and inventory of conversational 'gambits' at the ready.
+In the words of scholar Verna Brown, "[W]e experience a practised talker at work in the female well-wisher, with her reliable memory and inventory of conversational 'gambits' at the ready.
 Despite her skill, she is stymied in her efforts to advance the conversation by the male protagonist's uncooperative obduracy.
 He refuses to accommodate her desire to establish a probing 'frame', to elicit the information that her curiosity craves."
 Even when she expresses concern for how troubled he seems to her the man refuses, as Vladimir would put it, to "return the ball."
 He is a model of polite restraint, but why?

 She has come, she informs him, to listen but then asks if she can "see them".
 He says not but he does permit her to operate the two knobs that control the music and the words she has come to hear. "[I]s it live?" she wants to know.
 He doesn't answer other than to instruct her how to control the sounds: "[You] must twist … To the right."
 His subsequent answers indicate there are individuals behind the sounds, one producing words, the other music.
 Each is alone, isolated from the other and required to produce their respective sound continually without respite.
 The man says he can't however describe their conditions for her.
 Both sounds are faint and "not together".
 The woman wants them louder but the volume never varies while she is there.